[Estimated Reading Time: 2 minutes]

 On the downside, BEVs differ from other electrified vehicles in that that they are entirely dependent on their batteries.
 They need to be recharged regularly and usually for several hours, or more.

 Because the batteries are expensive and heavy, there are limits on how big a battery pack can efficiently and economically be loaded into a BEV.
 That limits the vehicles’ range.
-With the exception of Tesla’s Model S and Model X, few in the market right now can exceed 110 miles on a single charge.
-Things may change, though.
-General Motors is promising a 200-mile BEV, the Chevrolet Bolt, by fall of 2016.
-And Nissan plans to follow with a 200-mile version of its Leaf BEV when the next-generation Leaf is released for the 2017 model year.
+With the exception of Tesla EVs, few in the market right now can exceed 250 miles on a single charge.
+Things may change, though, as battery researchers continue developing lighter batteries with chemistries that can hold more energy.